by Guest Writer, Glenna Smith of Smith Consulting

 - List all products and services your business provides and note the risks for each.

-- List all regulator requirements in each location you do business.
+- List all regulatory requirements in each location you do business.

 - Map your internal controls to each piece of legislation.